Baptism at Melbourne Parish Church

 Part of the baptism service is the promise of the Christian community around you to support you in the bringing up of your child to know God's love and presence within their lives.
 This affirms that you are not on your own, and that everyone is on a journey of discovery and understanding, whether they have been recently baptised, or are a bit further along the road.

-• Our Rector, Steve Short, will be pleased do discuss the arrangements with you.
+• Our Associate Priest, Alan Winfield, will be pleased do discuss the arrangements with you.
 You can contact him through the Parish Office (call 01332 862153 or email melbourneparishchurch@gmail.com).

 • A person is never too old to be baptised, and if you are an adult who was not baptised as a child then we hope that baptism may be something which you would like to consider for yourself.
 Parents and godparents will be making declarations on behalf of a child, and therefore it is very important that these declarations can be made confidently and with a commitment to fulfil them.